prince-modi/prince-modi.github.io/content/post/attention/index.md

 <text x="340" y="428" text-anchor="middle" font-family="sans-serif" font-size="12" fill="#5F5E5A">Consequence: MLA-based models use DP, not TP, for attention</text>
 </svg>

-*Figure 4: MLA's shared latent has no head structure, so head-wise partitioning replicates the cache instead of dividing it.*
+*Figure 5: MLA's shared latent has no head structure, so head-wise partitioning replicates the cache instead of dividing it.*

-The consequence is architectural.
-MoE serving stacks built on MLA models, including both systems that motivated this article, use data parallelism for attention (each instance holds the small latent cache for its own requests, with no sharing and therefore no duplication) and reserve expert parallelism, a different axis entirely, for the feed-forward layers.
-This is the DP-EP configuration referenced throughout the MoE serving literature.
+MoE serving stacks built on MLA models, including both systems that motivated this article, therefore use data parallelism for attention, where each instance holds the small latent cache for its own requests with no sharing and no duplication.
+Expert parallelism, a different axis, is reserved for the feed-forward layers.
+This is the DP-EP configuration that recurs throughout the MoE serving literature.

 ### 3.4 Context parallelism partitions the sequence

-Context parallelism divides a *single sequence's* tokens across devices, in contrast to data parallelism, which divides whole sequences.
-It is motivated by capacity: when a single request's KV cache approaches the memory of one device, that cache must be distributed regardless of how the compute is arranged.
+Context parallelism divides a single sequence's tokens across devices, where data parallelism divides whole sequences.
+The motivation is capacity: when one request's KV cache approaches the memory of a single device, that cache must be distributed regardless of how the compute is arranged.

-For the projection step, partitioning `T` is exactly as free as partitioning `B`.
-The projections are per-token, so a device holding tokens 0 and 1 can compute their queries, keys, and values using the full, unpartitioned weight matrices, with no communication, and likewise for a device holding tokens 2 and 3.
+For the projection step, partitioning `T` is as free as partitioning `B`.
+The projections are per-token, so a device holding tokens 0 and 1 can compute their queries, keys, and values using the full, unpartitioned weight matrices with no communication, and likewise for a device holding tokens 2 and 3.

 <svg width="100%" viewBox="0 0 680 290" role="img" xmlns="http://www.w3.org/2000/svg">
 <title>CP is silent like DP until attention needs to look across tokens</title>